teamputtygen/hn-docs/docs/introduction.rst

-Ten of Europe’s leading public research organisations launched the `Helix Nebula Science Cloud (HNSciCloud) Pre-Commercial Procurement (PCP) <http://www.hnscicloud.eu/>`_ to establish a European hybrid cloud platform that will support the high-performance, data-intensive scientific use-cases of this “Buyers Group” and of the research sector at large.
+Ten of Europe’s leading public research organisations launched the `Helix Nebula Science Cloud (HNSciCloud) Pre-Commercial Procurement (PCP) <http://www.hnscicloud.eu/>`_ to establish a European cloud platform that will support the high-performance, data-intensive scientific use-cases of this “Buyers Group” and of the research sector at large.

-This PCP calls for the design and implementation of hybrid innovative Infrastructure as a Service (IaaS) solutions for compute, storage, network connectivity, Federated Identity Management and Service Payment Models, to augment and to enhance the science community’s
+This PCP calls for the design and implementation of an innovative Infrastructure as a Service (IaaS) solutions for compute, storage, network connectivity, Federated Identity Management and Service Payment Models, to augment and to enhance the science community’s